The successor to the old Zentralstadion can seat over 40,000 fans.

 The most substantial city in Saxony, with a population of 600,000, Leipzig played a crucial role in German history.
 The peaceful, late-1989 Monday demonstrations in the East Germany city captured the mood as Germany moved toward reunification.

-Home to Bundesliga side RB Leipzig, the RB Arena opened in 2004, having been rebuilt inside the shell of the old Zentralstadion, the biggest stadium in the former East Germany.
+Home to Bundesliga side RB Leipzig, the Leipzig Stadium opened in 2004, having been rebuilt inside the shell of the old Zentralstadion, the biggest stadium in the former East Germany.

-With a capacity of over 40,000 for football games, the RB Arena was still known as the Zentralstadion when it staged matches at the 2005 FIFA Confederations Cup in 2005 as well as three group games and a round of 16 fixture at the FIFA World Cup the following year.
+With a capacity of over 40,000 for football games, the Leipzig Stadium was still known as the Zentralstadion when it staged matches at the 2005 FIFA Confederations Cup as well as three group games and a round of 16 fixture at the FIFA World Cup the following year.

 The arena features a state-of-the-art roof which was designed to provide superior acoustics.
 As a result, it is a popular venue for concerts, with Tina Turner, AC/DC and Bruce Springsteen all experiencing the excellent sound it offers.